activecat/dating-website-django/README.md

     cd Downloads\dating-website-django-master
     python manage.py runserver

-Step 5: Use your web browser (eg. Chrome browser or Microsoft Edge) to surf http://localhost:8000/
+Step 5: To enter **main page**, use your web browser (eg. Chrome browser or Microsoft Edge) to surf http://localhost:8000/

 Step 6: To reset the admin **password**,